Aileen Wuornos: American Boogeywoman

 Aileen Wuornos: American Boogeywoman is a 2021 American horror thriller film written and directed by Daniel Farrands.
 It shows a fictionalized version of the early life of serial killer Aileen Wuornos, with some real facts from her biography.
 It stars Peyton List as Wuornos, supporting cast includes Tobin Bell, Lydia Hearst, Nick Vallelonga, Swen Temmel, and Andrew Biernat.

-The film was released as Video-on-demand on October 8, 2021, and on DVD on October 15, 2021, via Dark Star Pictures.
+The film was released as video-on-demand on October 8, 2021, and on DVD on October 15, 2021.

 Premise

-The film details the early life of Aileen Wuornos in 1976 when she marries wealthy yacht club commodore Lewis Fell, only to inflict mayhem within her new family and Florida's high society.
+The film is based on the early life of Aileen Wuornos in 1976 when she married wealthy yacht club commodore Lewis Fell, only to inflict mayhem within her new family and Florida's high society.